This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Skinny Pumpkin Pie!
 Made with a pecan oat crust and topped with a lightly sweetened pumpkin custard.
 This pumpkin pie is incredibly easy to make, flavorful and perfect for getting a pumpkin fix.
 Gluten Free + Low Calorie

 Is it just me, or is everywhere you look drowning with candy, sweets and treats right now?
-I feel like everywhere I look that's all I see.
-Meanwhile, I'm over here posting meatloaf, low sugar ketchup and meatballs because um, still have to eat real food in the midst of the pumpkin everything trend.
+I feel like everywhere I look that’s all I see.
+Meanwhile, I’m over here posting a gluten free meatloaf recipe, homemade ketchup recipe and breakfast meatballs because I still have to eat real meals in the midst of the pumpkin everything trend.

 So yes!
-It's taken me awhile to get on the pumpkin train and post my second pumpkin recipe.
-The first were Paleo almond flour pumpkin muffins.
+It’s taken me awhile to get on the pumpkin train and post my second pumpkin recipe.
+The first were almond flour pumpkin muffins!

 Skinny Pumpkin Pie!
 Made with a pecan oat crust and topped with a lightly sweetened pumpkin custard.
 This pumpkin pie is incredibly easy to make, flavorful and perfect for getting a pumpkin fix.
 Gluten Free + Low Calorie